-Bible & Theology students:
+The Bible & Theology program seeks to prepare students to:

-- Will possess basic biblical and theological facts as a foundation for meditation, teaching, and further study. - Will accurately analyze, interpret, and apply biblical passages in a continuing commitment to personal Bible study. - Will understand Scripture as the ultimate authority for their worldview and lifestyle. - Will acquire a knowledge and understanding of God and His Word that will enhance and maintain a life-time of close, personal, and obedient relationship with Christ and His Church. - Who choose to enter graduate/seminary study will acquire a solid education foundation to do so.
+- Acquire basic biblical and theological facts as a foundation for meditation, teaching, and further study. - Analyze, interpret, and apply biblical passages in a continuing commitment to personal Bible study. - Understand Scripture as the ultimate authority for their worldview and lifestyle. - Possess a knowledge and understanding of God and His Word that will enhance and maintain a lifetime of close, personal, and obedient relationship with Christ and His Church. - Acquire a solid educational foundation to pursue graduate or seminary studies.